Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 4. **Seaborn**
    - **Purpose**: Seaborn is a statistical data visualization library based on Matplotlib, providing a high-level interface for drawing attractive statistical graphics.
-   - **Usage Example**: You used Seaborn to enhance your plots with better aesthetics, such as in the scatter plots and learning curves of the model’s performance.
+   - **Usage Example**: Used Seaborn to enhance your plots with better aesthetics, such as in the scatter plots and learning curves of the model’s performance.
      ```python
      sns.set_style("whitegrid")
      losses[['loss', 'val_loss']].plot(style='.-')